 I'm not sure why I keep getting stuck on the littlest things.
-Ever since I installed Visual Studio on Vista, I haven't been able to debug into the MFC source code.
+Ever since I installed Visual Studio 2010, I haven't been able to debug into the C Runtime (CRT) or the MFC source code.
 This is an operation that never gave me any difficulties in years of using VC6, so it's been quite frustrating.
 I've made several attempts to fix the problem, but no success until today.

 Reproducing the problem is straightforward.
 Set a breakpoint in one of your MFC message handler functions, go to the Call Stack window, and try to click on any of the functions in mfc80d.dll.
 Similarly, any attempt to set a breakpoint on an MFC function (such as CWinApp::CWinApp) simply fails to work.